The Shed Registry

 Key details on the penalty schedule

 Penalties are not retroactive.
-They begin accruing on January 26, 2026 for existing sheds.
-New sheds installed after that date begin accruing penalties once they cross the relevant duration threshold.
+They begin accruing on January 26, 2026 for existing sheds [1].
+For planning purposes, the calculator treats sheds installed after that date as accruing from installation, but actual DOB enforcement depends on permit renewals, work progress, exemptions, and agency rules.

 Penalties must be paid before permit renewal.
-The NYC Department of Buildings will not renew a sidewalk shed permit if outstanding idle shed penalties remain unpaid.
+The NYC Department of Buildings will not renew a sidewalk shed permit if outstanding idle shed penalties remain unpaid [1].
 This creates a compounding compliance risk: unpaid fines block renewal, which can trigger additional DOB violations for operating without a valid permit.
+The codified penalty provisions detail the full enforcement framework [6].

 For a detailed breakdown of shed costs beyond penalties, see the guide on sidewalk shed cost per linear foot in NYC.